 Common Water Leak Sources

-There are many common sources for water leaks from leaky toilet flaps to water heaters and air conditioners.
+There are many common sources of water leaks from leaky toilet flaps to water heaters and air conditioners.
 Toilets are a very common problem and one way we can easily check for leaks at the toilets is by putting a dye or food coloring inside the tank which enables us to see if the flapper is holding the water or water is bleeding through into the bowl.
 Water heaters can develop a leak inside the cast iron tank and even though water heaters are supposed to have a pan under them to catch any water that could develop, the pan is not 100% water safe.
 When it comes to air conditioner units, the AC condensate lines can get clogged up with algae or insects and then they would need to be cleared by pressure and cleaned out.
 Once this is done, we then put some bleach inside the AC pan below the air conditioner for preventative maintenance.

 Leaking can also occur when a shower pan under a tiled shower floor fails.
 If we believe this to be the case we would test the pan to determine if the pan is good.
 If we have determined that the leak is under the slab, we then bring in our trained professional leak detector who uses a sonar machine to listen for the exact location of the leak under the slab.
 This sonar machine works like a doctors stethoscope and can hear sounds magnified to find the exact location of the leak.
 Once the location is found, we then mark the floor and now we only need to demo the marked area of the floor and find the leaky pipe in order to cut it out and repair the section of pipe.
 Once the repairs have been completed, we then patch the floor and make the shower ready for use once again.